davidgfitzgerald/organise/devlog/devlog-june-25-ongoing.md

 This file is for rambling thoughts and notes during development.

+# 31/08/25

+Resetting the project and starting again, just gonna get the essentials up and running and not worry about the UI.

 # 13/07/25

 In a stage of planning and ideation for the app development.